opendatahub-io/odh-manifests/jupyterhub/README.md

 A ConfigMap containing comma separated lists of groups which would be used as Admin and User groups for JupyterHub.
 The default ConfgiMap can be found [here](jupyterhub/base/jupyterhub-groups-configmap.yaml).

+#### jupyterhub_secret

+A Secret containing configuration values like JupyterHub DB password or COOKIE_SECRET.
+The default Secret can be found [here](jupyterhub/base/jupyterhub-secret.yaml).

 ##### Examples

 ```